 The Apple Watch, released in 2015, was the first Apple innovation to be released after the death of Steve Jobs.
 It was designed to augment the iPhone, not to replace smartphones, which, it should be noted, Apple is still very much in the business of selling.
 Apple’s modus operandi has always been to make products that sync seamlessly with its other products.

-The Apple Watch (the fourth generation is available on Amazon) was meant to provide the functionality of the smartphone without requiring the wearer’s full attention.
+The Apple Watch was meant to provide the functionality of the smartphone without requiring the wearer’s full attention.
 Whereas smartphones have infested every aspect of our lives, the Apple Watch allows connectivity without obsessive devotion.
 Ideally, the wearer doesn’t think about the watch constantly the way so many smartphone owners think about their phones.

 Wearable tech is almost certainly the future of technology, which would make the original wristwatch a kind of evolutionary precursor for the coming revolution.
 On the other hand, the culture at large has been slow to embrace wearable tech, and sometimes flat out hostile toward it (we’re looking at you Google Glass).
 The future may still be many years off.